-We're not talking about Alexa integrations either - i.e. smart tech that can be controlled using Alexa from another device, such as when you tell your Echo Dot to turn up the temperature of your smart thermostat or dim the brightness on your smart light bulbs.
-We're talking about baked-in Alexa - devices that have the digital assistant built into their very fabric.
+It's key to remember that we're not just talking about Alexa integrations - i.e. smart tech that can be controlled by Alexa.
+We're talking about baked-in Alexa here - devices that have the digital assistant built into their very fabric.

 There's already a bunch of them available, so read on for our pick of the best Alexa devices you can buy now (or pretty soon, at least)...